nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

-# Windows Local Privilege Escalation CheatSheet
+# Windows Local Privilege Escalation CookBook
 <p align="center">
   <img src="/Pictures/Windows-Funny.jpg">
 </p>

 ## Description (Keynote)

-This cheatsheet was created with the main purpose of helping people understand local privilege escalation techniques on Windows environments.
+This CookBook was created with the main purpose of helping people understand local privilege escalation techniques on Windows environments.
 Moreover, it can be used for both attacking and defensive purposes.

-:information_source: This cheatsheet focuses only on misconfiguration vulnerabilities on Windows workstations.
+:information_source: This CookBook focuses only on misconfiguration vulnerabilities on Windows workstations.

-The main structure of this cheatsheet includes the following sections:
+The main structure of this CookBook includes the following sections:

 - Description (of the vulnerability)
 - Lab Setup